-Each year, generous supporters like you celebrate Give to the Max Day by donating online at https://www.givemn.org/organization/Rum-River-Art-Center.
+Each year, generous supporters like you celebrate Give to the Max Day by donating online at https://www.givemn.org/story/Rumriverartcenter.
 Your generosity on this day makes a difference far beyond the 24-hour giving event.

-Please join us on November 15, 2018, for Give to the Max Day and help us continue to change lives by supporting the growth of art in our community.
+Please join us on Thursday, November 14, 2019, for Give to the Max Day and help us continue to change lives by supporting the growth of art in our community.
 Afraid you’ll forget or get busy on the 14th?
 Schedule a donation during early giving starting November 1.
 Any donation made during this time is eligible for Early Giving Golden Ticket prizes!

 The more gifts we generate on GiveMN.org during Give to the Max Day, the more our chances increase to receive those additional prizes.
 Imagine what we could do with $10,000!

-When we provide Free Family Art Day, Kids Art Fun Night and Vitality Arts classes, only a portion (if any) of what it costs us to put on the class is collected from the participants, leaving a yearly shortfall of $10,760 (see below for the financial case studies we did that brought us to that amount).
+When we provide Free Family Art Day, Kids Art Fun Night and Vitality Arts classes, only a portion (if any) of what it costs us to put on the class is collected from the participants, leaving a yearly shortfall of $10,760 (see below for the financial case studies we did to arrive at that amount).
 We need your support to keep these classes affordable for our community.
 We have $3,500 in a matching grant!
 Our goal is to raise $10,000, and you can help us reach it!

 Did you know that many employers will match employee donations?
-Check with your employer to see if they will match your donation!
+Check and see if your employer will double your donation!

 Give to the Max Day Open House

 Join us for a special Give to the Max Day event to help us continue to provide affordable art classes for our community!
 Our Give to the Max Day open house will feature mini art projects, a chance to try out a pottery wheel (ages 10 and older), and more!

 Donations will be accepted as we raise money so that we can keep art alive.
 Come in and make a donation and you get to spin our prize wheel!
 If you make an online donation at any time during the day, stop in with your digital receipt and you can spin the prize wheel, too.
-No registration needed - just show up!
+No registration needed – just show up!